inasafe/inasafe-doc/docs/source/training/qgis/Chapter-08-Using_InaSAFE.rst

 Click the :guilabel:`Run` button at the bottom to start the impact analysis.
 At the end of the process, the statistics will be displayed in the Results section, and a new layer will be added to the Layers panel that describes the result of the analysis.
-The map will distinguish between buildings that are affected and those that are not.
+The map will show which buildings that are affected and which are not.

 .. image:: /static/training/qgis/8_016.*
    :align: center